-The WHI (N=9,917)^{102, 106} was the only trial that provided information about the prevention of diabetes with estrogen only among women not receiving treatment for diabetes at baseline (Appendix G Table 9).
+The WHI $(N=9,917)^{102, 106}$ was the only trial that provided information about the prevention of diabetes with estrogen only among women not receiving treatment for diabetes at baseline (Appendix G Table 9).
 Incident diabetes was self-reported and defined as a new diagnosis of diabetes by a physician followed by treatment with oral hypoglycemic drugs or insulin.
-106

-During a median of 7.2 years of followup, 9.2 percent of women receiving estrogen therapy and 10.5 percent of those on placebo reported a new diabetes diagnosis.
-The difference in risks between these groups did reach statistical significance (HR, 0.86; 95% CI, 0.76 to 0.98).
-When the analysis focused on women who adhered to medication (took \geq 80% of study pills or began open-label therapy), the difference in risks increased further (HR, 0.73; 95% CI, 0.60 to 0.88).
-The overall reduction in diabetes risk was no longer observed 6.6 years postintervention (HR, 1.07; 95% CI, 0.92 to 1.25).
-Description of the control of the control
+During a median of 7.2 years of followup, 9.2 percent of women receiving estrogen therapy and 10.5 percent of those receiving placebo reported a new diabetes diagnosis.
+The difference in risk between these groups reached statistical significance (HR, 0.86 [95% CI, 0.76 to 0.98]).
+When the analysis focused on women who adhered to medication (took $\geq$ 80% of study pills or began open-label therapy), the difference in risk increased further (HR, 0.73 [95% CI, 0.60 to 0.88]).
+The overall reduction in diabetes risk was no longer observed 6.6 years postintervention (HR, 1.07 [95% CI, 0.92 to 1.25]).

-A test for interaction did not detect any statistically significant subgroup effects with respect to race/ethnicity, age at screening, hypertension, or metabolic syndrome at baseline among women in the WHI 106
+A test for interaction did not detect any statistically significant subgroup effects with respect to race/ethnicity, age at screening, hypertension, or metabolic syndrome at baseline among women in the WHI.